Huotes/CommitMaker/README.md

 Two wrongs don't make a right.
 Unless you're Chuck Norris.
 Then two wrongs make a roundhouse kick to the face.

 MySpace actually isn't your space, it's Chuck's (he just lets you use it).

+Google won't search for Chuck Norris because it knows you don't find Chuck Norris, he finds you.